-Abbott employs the 3Rs approach to animal research by looking for ways to Refine, Reduce and Replace the use of animals.
-Whenever possible, we adopt alternatives (the 3Rs) to animal research by:
+Abbott employs the 3Rs approach to animal research by looking for ways to Replace, Reduce and Refine the use of animals.
+Whenever possible, we adopt alternatives to animal research by:

 - Refining experimental procedures to avoid or minimize pain or distress

-To complement our own research initiatives, Abbott also has provided funds in recent years to a number of organizations focused on promoting the 3Rs and raising awareness of the importance of responsible biomedical research, including the American College of Laboratory Animal Medicine Foundation, the Institute for Laboratory Animal Research and the Foundation for Biomedical Research.
+To complement our own efforts, Abbott also has provided funds in recent years to a number of organizations focused on promoting the 3Rs and raising awareness of the importance of responsible biomedical research.